 20. How old are the herons when they leave the nest?

 Great Blue Herons usually fledge when they are about seven or eight weeks old.
 In 2012, the herons at Sapsucker Woods Pond fledged 60-69 days after the first nestling hatched.
 The first three herons fledged on June 26.
 The last two departed the nest on July 3 and July 5.
+In 2013 the herons fledged 57- 63 days after the first nestling hatched.
+The first heron fledged July 10, second July 14 and the third July 16.
 The exact dates of fledging will vary from year to year.

 21. When do they get adult plumage?

 By the time Great Blue Herons are two years old they will have most of their adult plumage, though it may not be 100% complete until their fourth spring.